ArthurHla/Farmers/README.md

 Farmers Insurance Competition

 Data not provided for confidentiality.
-The final model is XGBtree and used the model to predict new data.
+The final model is XGBtree.
 Analysis provided in presentation(databoi.pdf).